Interest-Based Nervous System in ADHD: 4 Ways to Boost Motivation

 Set personal challenges, like completing chores within a specific time frame or beating your own records.

-By adhering to these principles, individuals can tap into a more fulfilling and energizing approach to productivity.
+By working with your brain instead of against it, you can create a more sustainable and energizing approach to productivity.
 Remember, embracing your unique strengths and preferences is key to unlocking your full potential.